Architectural long section of contemporary undulating roof pavilion with glazed hall and courtyards.

 Lockleaze: Nature Unlocked by Hannah Lennon

-Biophilic Heartbeat: Hannah Lennon’s Green Corridor Vision for Gainsborough Square
+Biophilic Heartbeat: A Green Corridor Vision for Gainsborough Square

-At its core is a dramatic, triple-height internal courtyard.
-This soaring void is both theatrical and functional—flooding the heart of the building with daylight while opening generous opportunities for vertical planting and natural ventilation.
-Far from being an isolated ‘green zone’, this courtyard acts as a living axis, encouraging daily encounters with light, greenery, and fresh air.
-Its presence resonates throughout the scheme, a biophilic anchor binding architecture and ecology.
+At its core is a triple-height internal courtyard that floods the building with daylight while enabling vertical planting and natural ventilation.
+The courtyard acts as a living axis — encouraging daily encounters with light, greenery and fresh air.

-Lennon’s architectural language is as expressive as it is sustainable.
-The structure’s skeleton is a timber waffle shell—an inspired, sculptural nod to both organic complexity and material efficiency.
-Engineered timber’s low embodied carbon and renewable credentials are appropriately foregrounded in a scheme so rooted in environmental responsibility.
+The structure’s skeleton is a timber waffle shell — a sculptural approach that combines organic complexity with material efficiency.
+Engineered timber’s low embodied carbon and renewable credentials suit a scheme rooted in environmental responsibility.

-Rather than relying on traditional brick and block, Lennon’s envelope blends three advanced cladding technologies: ETFE (ethylene tetrafluoroethylene) cushions, photovoltaic panels, and timber infill panels.
+The envelope blends three cladding technologies: ETFE (ethylene tetrafluoroethylene) cushions, photovoltaic panels, and timber infill panels.
 ETFE, the ultra-lightweight translucent polymer made famous by structures like the Eden Project, allows the internal courtyard to bathe in diffused daylight while delivering high insulation and minimal structural load.
 Flanking this, photovoltaic array panels generate renewable electricity, subtly shifting the building’s energy narrative from consumption to contribution.
 The timber infill panels lend warmth and tactility, reinforcing the invitation to engage with the organically informed spaces within.

 Community at the Forefront: A Platform for Ecological Learning